 Burgundy (dark red, red wine color) is actively used for hair dyeing in brunettes.
 Blondes and women with medium brown hair sometimes also resort to this noble hue in order to appear brighter, well, much brighter.
-Even redheads may try some shades, reminding burgundy, but leaning towards the warmer tints with admixture of cinnamon.
+Even redheads may try some shades, reminding burgundy, but leaning towards the warmer tints with the admixture of cinnamon.
 Classic, vivid or old burgundy, maroon or oxblood… so, which one to choose?
-Here are 50 illustrative examples of how you can use the dark red color, when dyeing your hair or refreshing it with coloristic methods.
+Here are 50 illustrative examples of how you can use the dark red color when dyeing your hair or refreshing it with coloristic methods.

 Fabulous Opportunities of Burgundy Hair Color

-It livens your tresses, adds them a mysterious undertone or, on the contrary, the boldest shade you could ever imagine on yourself.
+It livens your tresses, adds a mysterious undertone or, on the contrary, the boldest shade you could ever imagine on yourself.
 Burgundy adjusts to your basic hair color and lets you achieve your goals.
-Do you want to be in the centre of everyone’s attention?
+Do you want to be at the center of everyone’s attention?
 Create a smart retro look?
 Add a pop of color for the fall period that will look in tune with nature changes?
 Introduce some spice tint and shimmer for your brunette locks?
 No problem, look through the pictures below and choose.

-Initially burgundy hue was considered a perfect shade for real brunettes.
-These days even some blondes dare to go that bright and eye-popping.
+Initially, burgundy hue was considered a perfect brown hair shade for real brunettes.
+These days, even some blondes dare to go that bright and eye-popping.
 If a step towards bold vinous color shades seems too challenging for now, but you are tempted to try something revolutionary, consider ombre in red and purple tones with demi-permanent dyes.
 They wash out after 24 shampoos, so you won’t get bored with your flashy ends.
 This idea looks pretty cool on medium brown hair, for instance.
 Vinous highlights, as another compromise solution, are ideal for black, dark-brown and medium brown hair.
 Well, let’s see some pictures.

 #1: Dark Red Velvet